Meech Lake

-Meech Lake (Lac Meech) is located within Gatineau Park in the Municipality of Chelsea, Quebec, Canada.
-It is located about 20 km northwest of Gatineau.
+Meech Lake (Lac Meech) is located within Gatineau Park in the Municipality of Chelsea, Quebec, Canada, about 20 km northwest of Gatineau.
 The lake was named after Reverend Asa Meech, an early settler in the area.

-Near the lake, on Meech Creek, are the ruins of a fertilizer plant built by Thomas "Carbide" Willson during the 1900s.
-In 1981, Willson's former summer home (the Willson House) on Meech Lake was converted into a government conference centre.
-The house is notable for its use, in 1987, as the site of meetings on the Meech Lake Accord (which proposed the overhauling of Canada's constitution) between the provincial premiers and then-Prime Minister Brian Mulroney.
+Canadian inventor Thomas "Carbide" Willson built a summer home on the lake in the early 1900s.
+In 1981, the Willson House was converted into a government conference centre.
+Its most notable use was in 1987, as the site of meetings on the Meech Lake Accord (which proposed the overhauling of Canada's constitution) between the provincial premiers and then-Prime Minister Brian Mulroney.